gfbarbieri/gfbarbieri/README.md

 # gfbarbieri.com
 This respository holds the content and code for my personal website.
-All of the content is available at gfbarbieri.com or gfbarbieri.github.io.
+All of the content is available at <a href="https://gfbarbieri.com">gfbarbieri.com</a> or <a href="gfbarbieri.github.io">gfbarbieri.github.io</a>.

 ## Instructions
 Create a new code tutorial: